yast/yast-storage-ng/doc/user-stories/expert-partitioner.md

     * set partition attributes (fs, mount point, etc)

 ### When we are in wizard step to select the partition type
-* and there is no free space
-  * the step is skipped
 * and partition table is not MSDOS
   * the step is skipped
 * and partition table is MSDOS
   * and only it is possible to create primary partitions
     * the step is skipped
-  * and only it is possible to create an extended partition
-    * the step is skipped
-  * and only it is possible to create an logical partition
+  * and only it is possible to create logical partitions
     * the step is skipped
   * and there is space for a primary partition
     * and the max of primary partitions is not reached